Espiridiona Cenda

-At 26 inches tall, she had built for her by C. Francis Jenkins what was in 1901 then the smallest automobile ever built.

-Cenda was married and had one child, which weighed no more than two pounds and died at an early age.
+Standing 26 inches tall, Cenda was fluent in Spanish, Italian, and English.
+She was married and had one child, who weighed no more than two pounds and died at an early age.

-Cenda spoke Spanish, Italian and English.
+In 1901, she commissioned C. Francis Jenkins to build what was at the time the smallest automobile ever produced.

-Cuban author Antonio Orlando Rodríguez won the Premio Alfaguara for his 2008 novel Chiquita, based on the life of Espiridiona Cenda.
+Cuban author Antonio Orlando Rodríguez won the Premio Alfaguara for his 2008 novel Chiquita, based on Cenda's life.